 Zone 4 is your 1 hour race pace for bike and run, which is also the hardest sustainable effort you can do before you start laboured heavy breathing.

-I would just pick one method for measuring your intensity, like % Max HR and stick with it for now.
+Pick one method for measuring your intensity, like % Max HR and stick with it for now.
 Then once you complete and log a certain number of workouts, Training Peaks will have enough information to start suggesting changes to your thresholds.

 One of the most successful coaches in the world, Brett Sutton, bases all his training on feel and doesn't ask his athletes to use power, pace or heart rate.
 The most important things for continued improvement are consistency and varied training.
 You don't need to get obsessed about the zones.